LibraWu1001/DECO2017-Libra-Wu-Blog/posts/Reflection.md

 For the visual style, we used a starry gradient background to make the website identity stronger.
 It is not a dark realistic night sky.
 Instead, it uses softer purple and blue colours with a dreamy feeling.
 This matches the name liminal better and makes the website feel calmer.

-However, there are still some problems.
-During development, the upload button, dropdowns, and input fields were not always visually consistent.
+During development, the upload button, dropdowns, and input fields were not always visually consistent at first.
 Some elements used browser default styles, while others used custom CSS.
-This caused issues with alignment, spacing, and position.
-In the future, we should create a clearer UI system earlier.
+Through repeated refinement, the final interface became more consistent across different pages, but this process showed me that a design system should be planned earlier.
+In the future, we should define standard button sizes, input heights, spacing, and label styles before building too many pages.
 Accessibility also needs more work, especially colour contrast, keyboard control, screen reader support, and responsive layout.
+Some icon buttons also rely on visual meaning, so future versions should include clearer labels or tooltips.

 ## Functional Requirements